- John Appleby made many claims about HANA.

 Based on what?

 All of the information provided by Appleby up to this point has been false.
 Much of it ludicrously so.
-Bluefin Solutions made its money from implementing SAP and was very focused on getting the HANA business at this time.
+Bluefin Solutions made its money from implementing SAP and was very focused on getting the HANA business.
 Who would trust a salesperson to provide assumptions to develop a benefits case?

 “Performance problems are the single biggest reason why BI projects overrun and are delayed.
 With BW on HANA you still need to design performant solutions, but you don’t have to worry about large or complex data models.”